WebAssembly/spec/spectec/test-prose/TEST.md

 7. Pop the value (I32.CONST i) from the stack.
 8. Assert: Due to validation, a value of value type instr is on the top of the stack.
 9. Pop the value instr_u1 from the stack.
-10. If instr_u1 is of the case REF.NULL, then:
+10. If instr_u1 is REF.NULL, then:
   a.
 Trap.
-11. If instr_u1 is of the case REF.ARRAY_ADDR, then:
+11. If instr_u1 is REF.ARRAY_ADDR, then:
   a.
 Let (REF.ARRAY_ADDR a) be instr_u1.
   b.
 If (a >= |$arrayinst(z)|), then:
     1) Do nothing.